Photography by Barbara Olson

 As an educator and author, I deeply believe we can break through the barriers that isolate us by building community, friendships, and a sense of belonging.
-With classes, groups, and writing, I share the practical wisdom I’ve learned from people who resourcefully rebuilt their support networks after long, isolating ordeals.
+With classes, groups, and writing, I share the practical wisdom I’ve learned from people who resourcefully rebuilt support networks after isolating ordeals in their lives.

 Val is the author of The Art of Comforting: What to Say and Do for Others in Distress (Penguin/Random House, 2010).
 With a Master of Science degree in rehabilitation counseling from Virginia Commonwealth University, she has followed her passion for comforting others since facilitating her first support group in 1993 for people living with cancer.
 Reaching isolated and disadvantaged communities for 24 years, she has organized and led support groups, outreach initiatives, and training programs for people living with serious illness, disability, grief, and trauma.

 After her first book, The Art of Comforting, was published, her speaking and training venues have grown to include hospitals, government agencies, hospices, colleges, and women’s organizations.
 Val’s articles and interviews about comforting have appeared in publications such as TIME, AARP Bulletin, Whole Living, Marie Claire, Good Housekeeping, Coping with Cancer magazine, Boston Globe magazine, Chicago Tribune, McClean’s magazine (Canada), and others.

 Val is now working on a new book, 400 Friends and No One to Call, about breaking out of isolation and building friendships, community and a sense of belonging.
 On that topic, she teaches a course called Brave New Friendships, and has discovered that millennials and boomers alike want to learn how to build more face-to-face opportunities for meaningful conversation, purposeful activities, and expanding our sense of belonging.

 Blogging on the topic of breaking out of isolation, she contributes to the Boston-based Health Story Collaborative, founded by Annie Brewster, MD, of Massachusetts General Hospital.
 With her series, Brave New Normal: Keeping Conversations Vital in Healthcare, she provides Q&As with authors and healthcare professionals such as Dhruv Khullar, MD, a contributor to the New York Times, and Kelsey Crowe, Ph.D., co-author of the bestselling self-help guide, There Is No Good Card for This.